A Human Performance Improvement approach to sales effectiveness

 - No Training Control: One group of salespeople and their managers received no training at all during this study period.
 This allowed us to determine whether the training was effective and to rule out non-training effects, such as general economic conditions.

-- Managers received training in the same Counselor Salesperson skills, plus additional training on how to coach salespeople on the use of the skills and how to monitor the implementation of the skills by their salespeople.
+- Managers received training in the same Counsellor Salesperson skills, plus additional training on how to coach salespeople on the use of the skills and how to monitor the implementation of the skills by their salespeople.

 - Salespeople received a variety of tools (forms, checklists, etc.) to help them implement their new skills.

-The salespeople in all three groups were equivalent in age, sales experience, and sales productivity before the training began.
+The salespeople in all three groups were equivalent in age, sales experience and sales productivity before the training began.
 As a result, we felt comfortable that any changes in performance over the course of the study were due to the training and HPI techniques, not to differences in the salespeople themselves.

 We used sales revenue to determine the impact of the training on sales performance.
 We believed this was the most direct way to measure performance.
-This organization reported sales revenue figures in three-month periods (quarters); so, for the 18 months of this study, our revenue tracking resulted in six separate study periods.
+This organisation reported sales revenue figures in three-month periods (quarters); so, for the 18 months of this study, our revenue tracking resulted in six separate study periods.

 |Quarters 1–2||Pre-training||Data collected during this period was used to establish a baseline of performance before anyone received training.|